oriweingart/ng-lit/README.md

 ## Properties

-Props that need to be extracted from angular need to be added to `ngProps` method
+Props that need to be extracted from angular should be to be added to `ngProps` method.

-The following example will fetch `books` list and `selectedBook` object from angular while, `userId` will be treated as normal litElement property.
+The following example will fetch `books` list and `selectedBook` object from angular while `userId` will be treated as normal litElement property:
 ```javascript
   static get properties() {
     return {